DinoChiesa/Apigee-Example-Authorization-on-MCP-Server/README.md

  2. The Apigee API proxy verifies the access token, checking that it is valid for the given proxy.

- 3. If that passes, the Apigee API proxy calls to an external service, passing it {jwt payload, MCP method, MCP tool}.
+ 3. If that passes, the Apigee API proxy calls to [an external access control service](./access-control-server), passing it {jwt payload, MCP method, MCP tool}.
 This service happens to be implemented in C#, but that's just a detail.

- 4. The access control service calls the Google Sheets REST API to retrieve rules and roles.
+ 4. The access control service uses the Google Sheets REST API to retrieve access control rules from a Google Sheet.
+This data is cached in the Access Control service.
-    (This is cached)

- 5. The access control service applies the access rules and returns a "ALLOW" or "DENY" to the proxy.
+ 5. The access control service applies the access rules against the inbound data.
+    It uses the "az_groups" claim on the Access Token, and the MCP verb and tool, to find a matching rule.
+If there is an ALLOW entry, the request is allowed.
+Otherwise, not.

+    The service returns an "ALLOW" or "DENY" to the proxy.

  6. The proxy enforces that decision, and proxies to the upstream MCP Server for ALLOW, otherwise issues a 403 status.